-11.5.1 Residence Life Agreement
+11.1.6 Residence Life Agreement

-- 1. When a student signs a Housing Contract (academic year-Long, both fall and spring semesters with the exception of Winter Break and any portions of the academic year remaining at the time this Contract is signed), the student agrees to respect and adhere to all policies and procedures pertaining to St. Thomas University housing and food service as outlined in the Student Code of Conduct, the Contract and other residence halls or University publications. - 2.
-Each student is responsible for knowing these regulations and conducting themselves accordingly.
-Students who do not adhere to the University policies

-- and regulations, as specified in the aforementioned publications, are subject to disciplinary action that may include the termination of their residence on campus. - 3.
-Resident students are responsible for rule violations occurring in their respective rooms, whether they are present or not, or in common areas and may be subject to disciplinary action for such violations. - 4.
-The University reserves the right to refuse to enter into any agreement for residence hall accommodations with any student. - 5.
-Where the health, safety or academic environment may be impaired, the University reserves the right to make room changes which may include reassignment(s), to other residence areas or termination of residency.
+- When a student signs a Housing Contract (academic year-long, both fall and spring semesters with the exception of Winter Break and any portions of the academic year remaining at the time this contract is signed), the student agrees to respect and adhere to all policies and procedures pertaining to St. Thomas University housing and food service as outlined in the Student Community Standards, the Contract and other residence halls or University publications. - Each student is responsible for knowing these regulations and conducting themselves accordingly.
+Students who do not adhere to the University policies and regulations, as specified in the aforementioned publications, are subject to disciplinary action that may include the termination of their residence on campus. - Resident students are responsible for rule violations occurring in their respective rooms, whether they are present or not, or in common areas and may be subject to disciplinary action for such violations. - Where the health, safety or academic environment may be impaired, the University reserves the right to make room changes which may include reassignment(s), to other residence areas or termination of residency.
 Students who are charged with a violation of regulations may be temporarily removed pending adjudication of charges.

-11.5.2 Occupancy
+11.1.7 Occupancy